wkolowski/Type-Theory-Wishlist/README.md

 ### [Nominal Inductive Types](Induction/NominalInductiveTypes/CNIC) <a id="nominal-inductive-types"></a> [↩](#toc)

-For every type `A` there is a type `Name A` whose elements can be thought of as "names for elements of `A`".
-There's also the nominal function type `∇ α : A. B` which expresses the idea of an element of `B` that may use the bound name `α` for an element of type `A`.
-The main use of names and the nominal function type is in conjunction with inductive types, to represent name binding in the syntax of programming languages, logics, calculi and so on.
+The basics of names and nominal function types are described [here](#names).
+In this section we only describe how to use nominal features in combination with inductive types to define syntaxes of languages, logics and calculi.

 ```
 data Term : Type